-I used to be a chronic app downloader-deleter for years.
+I used to be a chronic app searcher for years.
 Every time I wanted to take better care of myself, start planning my time, and follow my appointments, I used to scroll for hours through the App store trying to find something that fits me.
 After long and boring searches, I would finally find something that’s almost something I need.
 Of course, there would be paywalls, but I sucked it up every time and invested in those apps hoping they would help me.

 I would use them religiously for days, even weeks, until… Something, called “life” happened – and it happened every time.
 Something would happen and take my attention away, so I chronically abandoned those apps and left them in the app graveyard that is a third screen window on my phone.
 Not much use, just a waste of time and money.

 Then I tried to use digital planners because hey, that’s what the cool girls do, right?
 Well… Maybe I’m getting old, but trying to write with a stylus was ridiculous, I found it crazy that I can’t lay all the papers in front of my eyes (how am I supposed to plan a complex project without seeing the whole picture?), and my eyes would hurt after an hour of trying to deal with all of this.

 Choosing paper planning, journaling and scheduling felt totally different.